mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

 ## Why CoffeeScript?

-I'd heard good things about CoffeeScript, and it definitely looked more compact and efficient than Javascript.
+I'd heard good things about CoffeeScript, and it definitely looked more succinct and less error-prone than Javascript.
 This appealed to me as I looked down the barrel of a terrifying amount of work.

 Also, I'm no Javascript expert, and I'm not terribly confident with it[^django] either in the large (modules, structure, big-picture